 #2.
 Powdery mildew.

 If the leaves on your tree start to appear dusty or powdery quite, it could mean that you have powdery mildew infestation.
 This common fungal disease significantly affects the look of ornamental plants and trees even though it doesn’t cause significant damage to the tree, it doesn’t look all that great.
-So it’s important to use fungicides that are safe and natural to protect high-value plants.
+So it’s important to use fungicides that are harmless and natural to protect high-value plants.